Find Free Madison County IL Public Records (Lookup Resource)

 Source: Illinois State Police12

 When searching for Madison County judicial records you should always start with the county court.
 County courts in Illinois are called Circuit Courts.
-The Madison County Circuit Court has jurisdiction over all state level criminal, civil, traffic, probate, and family court cases.

 Whether it’s a dissolution of marriage, annulment, or criminal felony, all cases that originate out of Madison County are heard by the Circuit Court.
 This means that even the cases that originate out of towns like Edwardsville and Alton will be heard in the Circuit Court.